kchmck/vim-coffee-script/Readme.md

 #### Fold by indentation

-Folding by indentation is a good fit for CoffeeScript functions and classes:
+Folding by indentation works well for CoffeeScript functions and classes:

   ![Folding](http://i.imgur.com/lpDWo.png)